 Hoste Hainse was also founded in 1990, and had the initial purpose of ensuring sound working conditions for the employees of Formation Carpets and their children.
 Hoste Hainse later started providing educational scholarships to the children of the employees of Formation Carpets, and after successful fundraising efforts, expanded the scholarship project to cover rural/remote parts of Nepal to offer educational assistance to underprivileged children.
 Since 1990, Hoste Hainse has touched the lives of over 5,000 children in an attempt to better their education.
-Challenges Faced The lack of political stability in Nepal continues to take its toll on the business sector.
+Challenges Faced Although it seems that political stability has arrived in Nepal, the reality is that we are still a long way from true business stability.
+Hastily decided policies as well as disorganized overall government oversight, bundled with extreme corruption, continues to take its toll on the business sector.
 To ensure the continuation of its operations, Formation Carpets has had to adapt alternative practices as its primary mode of manufacturing, i.e., mainly work in a distributed environment, as opposed to a central one.
 Formation Carpets now has ten separate manufacturing units, with its operations office in a separate location.
 The finance department is also housed separately, with the warehouse being the only facility still in its central location.
 This distributed working environment has been adopted by almost all businesses with over 50 employees in Nepal to ensure that no central location exists for the politically-inclined trade unions to hold hostage and disrupt operations.
 This distributed environment means more overhead and higher costs of operation on one end, but on the other it also means employment generation for the additional overhead.
 On a positive note, most separate manufacturing units have been started by exemployees of Formation Carpets.
 The company incubated these manufacturing units per se, to make them successful ventures of their own.
 Support has not only been financial, but also operational (management).
 At the present, about 50% of Formation Carpets' production stems from the manufacturing units.
 The devastating earthquakes that struck Nepal in April and May of 2015 also took its toll on business, but Formation Carpets has managed to recover and come out even stronger.
 Impacts and Benefits The privilege of being part of the United Nations Global Compact is priceless.
 This has been not only a network booster internationally, but also a morale booster internally.
 The countless visits by interested organizations to see the model business at Formation Carpets has a positive effect on the employees.
 Employees have become more conscious about their health, their children's education, the surrounding environment, and how they play a part in the grand scheme of things.
 Vendors as well as customers alike are happy to work with Formation Carpets because of its good track records and constant pushing of the envelope with respect to social and environmental issues.
 The COP allows Formation Carpets to reflect upon itself once a year, from a "softer angle," the "harder angle" being financials and operational benchmarks.
 It gives the board as well as the employees (with whom the COP is shared before it is published on the UNGC website) a feeling of accomplishment and motivation, not to mention appreciation on the international level, that everything they have worked for so hard, stands for something positive in the bigger picture.
 Formation Carpets is a paying active Participant in the UNGC "Engagement Tier," and its founder, Sulochana Shrestha-Shah, is also the founding president of the local chapter of the UNGC - Global Compact Nepal (GCN).